 Global panic ensued when NASA announced that the star signs changed to include a 13th zodiac sign called Ophiuchus.
 But don’t believe the new star sign hype.
 You’re still the same astrology sign you’ve always been.
 Here’s why.

 Constellation constipation?
 The world got its collective knickers in a knot when NASA published a post claiming that the star signs changed due to the Earth’s wobbling axis and shifting constellations.
-While the world’s skeptics and horoscope-haters rejoiced, astrologers everywhere know it’s all a cosmic crock.
+And more recently, The Wall Street Journal brought this subject back to into the headlines.
+While the world’s skeptics and horoscope-haters rejoice, astrologers everywhere know it’s all a cosmic crock.

-Here are some fast facts you can use to debunk the NASA astrology drama—and reclaim your rightful title as a Leo, Scorpio or whatever your star sign may be!
+Here are some fast facts you can use to debunk this astrology drama—and reclaim your rightful title as a Leo, Scorpio or whatever your star sign may be!

 1. The constellations have shifted.
 The zodiac sign dates have not.